chxpel/light-selector-tutorial/README.md

 The color selector buttons are just button cards and are not connected to this.
 They control the lights (triggering a script that sets light colors), and because of the light changing, the sensor is triggered and the picture listens to that.

 If you want, here's the code I use for the button rows.
-Requires custom button card from HACS.111
+Requires custom button card from HACS.
 ````type: custom:button-card
 entity: light.bcl_local
 entity_picture: /local/blue_lights.png